-A GPS tracker receives the time stamp and calculates location, speed and direction.
-Today's orbits are designed to ensure that receivers will be visible to at least nine satellites at all times.
+A GPS tracker receives the time stamp and calculates location, speed, and direction.
+Today's orbits are designed to ensure that receivers will be visible to at least nine satellites.

-Since the year 2000 GPS (officially NAVSTAR GPS) is also available for civil purposes with sufficient accuracy.
+Since 2000 GPS (officially NAVSTAR GPS) is also available for civil purposes with sufficient accuracy.
 Besides the US-American version, some GPS devices also use the Russian GLONASS.
 The European (non-military) Galileo still plays hardly any role in practical use.
-Thanks to GPS, the exact location can be determined at any time and at almost any place, and this positioning forms the basis for all other functions (such as map display and routing).
+Thanks to GPS, the exact location can be determined at any time and place, and this positioning forms the basis for all other functions (such as map display and routing).

 About 30 GPS satellites orbit the earth and send signals.